andybala/curiousily.github.com/_posts/2017-05-23-tensorflow-for-hackers-part-5.markdown

 ![jpg]({{site.url}}/assets/16.tensorflow_for_hackers_part_5_files/lstm_memorycell.png)
 *source: deeplearning.net*

 LSTMs fight the gradient vanishing problem by preserving the error that can be backpropagated through time and layers.
 By maintaining a more constant error, they allow for learning long-term dependencies.
+On another hand, exploding is controlled with gradient clipping, that is the gradient is not allowed to go above some predefined value.

 # Setup